 Circle Surrogacy—with offices across the United States, including 2 offices on the West Coast—has been helping straight and LGBTQ+ singles and couples in Hawaii and around the world grow their families through surrogacy and egg donation since 1995.
 Hawaii is considered a surrogacy-friendly state, and intended parents will find many top-rated IVF clinics on the West Coast.

 Below you'll find information about surrogacy in Hawaii, including what the surrogacy process looks like, how much surrogacy costs, how to find a surrogate or egg donor, and so much more.
-The process can feel overwhelming at first, but the more you read and research, the more familiar it will become to you.
+The process can initially feel overwhelming, but the more you read and research, the more familiar it will become.
 Many professionals are involved in a surrogacy journey, and it is a life-changing experience.

 We're ready to help intended parents in Hawaii, from Honolulu to Hilo and throughout the Hawaiian Islands.